 HEALTH CONCERNS AFTER A FLOOD

-Sewage, both human and animal, is always rampant and adds to the major health concerns after a flood.
+Sewage, both human and animal, in the water adds to the major health concerns after a flood.
 Contact with this contaminated flood water can cause gastrointestinal concerns from the bacteria, viruses and parasites that accumulate in the water.
 Floodwaters have been found to be full of parasites such as Giardia and amoebae; bacteria including E.coli, Salmonella, and Shigella; viruses including Hepatitis A, Rotavirus, Parvovirus and the viruses that cause what we commonly call the stomach flu.
 Even after the flood waters recede, these pathogens can still be present in areas that flooded, including your home and business.

 Making sure your digestive tract is supported is the first and foremost solution to avoid these gastrointestinal illnesses.
 Flooding and other weather-related tragedies cause an enormous amount of stress which can then cause inflammation in the lining of your intestinal tract.
 Supplementing with higher doses of a high quality probiotic as well as including a harmful organism protocol is an effective strategy to help your body fight off anything in which you may come in contact.
 And, of course, frequent hand washing using clean warm water and soap helps tremendously in preventing most viruses and other illnesses.

-Most cities along the Gulf Coast already have a concern with mold.
-Dampness from flood waters mixed with the already humid coastal areas adds to the list of major health concerns after a flood.
+Most cities around open water ways, lakes, rivers, streams, oceans, etc. have a concern with mold especially if the area experiences high humidity.
+Dampness from flood waters mixed with high humidity is a recipe for major health issues after a flood.
 With the addition of flood waters comes not only mold but also microbes that grow in damp places.
 These microbes are transmitted either through the air or through insects like mosquitoes whose population explodes after a flood.
 Aerosolized bacteria like Legionella from floodwaters grows well in damp HVAC units and ductwork, causing serious respiratory infections and illness.
 Other sources of respiratory concerns are often allergic or irritant in nature, especially in asthma-prone people.
 Indoor use of gas-powered generators, pressure washers, water pumps, and more can cause carbon monoxide poisoning without adequate ventilation or against manufacturer warnings for outdoor use only.

 The importance of keeping your immune system strong cannot be emphasized enough.
 Strengthen your immune system with a good quality probiotic, and protect your respiratory tract with high levels of Vitamin C as well as a liposomal glutathione supplement.
 Consider an anti-infective such as a broad spectrum colloidal silver when infection possibility is great.
 An effective natural insect repellent is a must as the mosquito population grows.
 An N-99 respirator mask filters out airborne chemicals and particles including mold that you may come in contact with while cleaning up your home or office after a severe flood.
 Ductwork often needs to be replaced by a professional.
 And don’t forget the air duct vents.
 Spraying on a dilution of bleach (let dry) followed by cleaning the vent with borax detergent will clean the air duct vents of mold and mold spores.
 A good ionizer air purifier providing several air purification technologies is an excellent idea for your home.